-• The Kigali Amendment to the Montreal Protocol can achieve 0.4 degree avoided warming.
-Coupling this transition with demand reduction and greater energy efficiency of cooling can double the climate benefits.
+- The Kigali Amendment to the Montreal Protocol can achieve 0.4 degree avoided warming.
+Coupling this transition with demand reduction and greater energy efficiency of cooling can double the climate benefits. - Coordinated international actions to improve the cooling industry's energy efficiency together with the transition to climate-friendly refrigerants avoid as much as four- eight years of global GHG emissions (UNEP-IEA 2019).

-- Coordinated international actions to improve the cooling industry's energy efficiency together with the transition to climate-friendly refrigerants could reduce between 210 and 460 billion tonnes of carbon dioxide (CO2) equivalent emissions over the next four decades (UNEP-IEA 2019). - Making cooling more efficient would increase affordability and disposable income; reduce enduser costs, and save as much as USD 3-4 trillion in savings by 2050 by reducing peak loads on electricity networks and avoiding the need to build new capacity (UNEP Cooling Spotlight, 2023, forthcoming) - Just halving food loss with refrigeration and food cold chains could feed 1 billion undernourished people (UNEP-FAO, 2022). - Done right, sustainable cooling can help alleviate poverty, reduce food loss, improve health, manage energy demand, and combat climate change.
+- Making cooling more efficient would increase affordability and disposable income; reduce end-user costs, and save as much as USD 3-4 trillion in savings by 2050 by reducing peak loads on electricity networks and avoiding the need to build new capacity (UNEP Cooling Spotlight, 2023, forthcoming) - Just halving food loss with refrigeration and food cold chains could feed 1 billion undernourished people (UNEP-FAO, 2022). - Done right, sustainable cooling can help alleviate poverty, reduce food loss, improve health, manage energy demand, and combat climate change.